 Getting Around in Ethiopia

-Once you’re in the country, there is domestic airline service on Ethiopian Airlines.
+Once you’re in the country, there is a domestic airline service on Ethiopian Airlines.
 You can fly between destinations including Axum and Bahr Dar instead of having to go back to Addis Ababa to get a connection.
 There are also busses throughout the country that cover main towns.

 One Ethiopian bus service is operated by the government, so it’s possible to book a seat instead of just hoping to get there first.
 Once you’re traveling around within cities and towns, there are buses and taxis.